joffrey-bion/krossbow/docs/websocket/ktor.md

 # Krossbow with Ktor

-Krossbow allows you to use [Ktor's web socket](https://ktor.io/clients/websockets.html) as transport for STOMP.
+Krossbow allows you to use [Ktor's web socket](https://ktor.io/docs/client-websockets.html) as transport for STOMP.

 Ktor's implementation supports a variety of platforms and is very popular in the Kotlin world, especially in Kotlin multiplatform.

 The `krossbow-websocket-ktor` module provides the `KtorWebSocketClient`, which adapts Ktor {{ versions.ktor }}'s `HttpClient` to Krossbow's web socket interface.

+!!! info "Stuck with Ktor 2?"
+    Krossbow updated to Ktor 3 to benefit from all the performance improvements and the new WASM platform support.
+    If you are stuck with Ktor 2 for some reason, use the `krossbow-websocket-ktor-legacy` artifact instead.
+    You can then add Ktor dependencies in version {{ versions.ktorLegacy }}.

 ## Usage with StompClient